|The Therapeutic Effects of Muscle Energy Technique on Sacroiliac Dysfunction in Young Women|

 |Ashraf Vaseghnia1, Azadeh Shadmehr1, Behrouz Attarbashi Moghadam1, Gholamreza Olyaei1, Mohammad Reza Hadian1, Zahra Khazaeipour2|

 |1Department of Physical Therapy, School of Rehabilitation, Tehran University of Medical Sciences, Tehran, Iran

 2Brain and Spinal Cord Injury Research Center, Neuroscience Institute, Tehran University of Medical Sciences, Tehran, Iran

-Objectives: Muscle Energy Technique (MET) is one of the treatments to treatment joint dysfunctions.
-In past studies, this technique has been evaluated without considering the kind of dysfunctions.
-The aim of this study was to evaluate the therapeutic effects of MET by considering the type of dysfunction and the direction of the corrective maneuver in women with iliosacral joint dysfunctions.
+Objectives: Muscle energy technique (MET) is one of the alternatives for the treatment of joint dysfunctions.
+Previous studies investigated this technique without considering the kind of dysfunctions.
+Therefore, the aim of this study was to evaluate the therapeutic effects of MET by considering the type of dysfunction and the direction of the corrective maneuver in women with iliosacral joint dysfunctions.

-Results: Before, after and 24 hours after intervention, the mean change of the range of lumbar flexion and extension, showed increase, The mean change of the level of Visual Analogue Scale and active SLR showed decrease significantly (p<0.05) in treatment group with corresponding 95% confidence intervals (95% CI).
+Results: Before, after, and 24 hours after the intervention, the mean change of the range of lumbar flexion and extension showed an increase.
+However, the mean change of the level of VAS and ASLR decreased significantly (P < 0.05) in the treatment group with corresponding 95% confidence intervals.

 Cite By, Google Scholar